If you’re reading this because you suspect you have an alcohol problem, then you’re at the right place.

 In other words, an addiction to alcohol.

-According to a study 1 out of 8 adults suffer from alcoholism.
+According to a study, one out of eight adults suffer from alcoholism.

 If you’re reading this and you think you may be an alcoholic, be brave enough to be part of the 6% that seek treatment.

 A few things to think about when gauging whether you have an alcohol problem or not, but this will require you to be brutally honest with yourself in order to realize the truth:

 ‘Needing’ may seem like a strong word or a gross exaggeration to describe something like a relationship with alcohol but I assure you, it’s definitely used appropriately.

 If you identify with not feeling right or yourself when going an x amount of time (usually a day or two) without alcohol, there should already be alarm bells going off in your head.

 This translates to a need of alcohol to feel normal or functional or better than you usually do.